bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   included in the crate.
 They are referenced with relative paths, since they are included in the crate.

 - **ComputationalWorkflow:** Main file of the application (in the example, ``application_sources/matmul_directory.py``).
-  Includes a reference to the generated workflow image in the ``image`` field.
+  Includes a reference to the generated workflow diagram in the ``image`` field.

 - **version:** The COMPSs specific version and build used to run this application.
 In the example: ``3.3``.
   This is a very important field to achieve reproducibility or replicability, since COMPSs features may vary their